vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/16_zeroalloc_continuations_p0.md

 }
 ```

 Hmm... `std::async`, type erasure... this means that there might be potential allocations!
-Let's attempt to rougly measure their overhead.
+Let's attempt to roughly measure their overhead.
 I created [five `.cpp` files](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/zeroalloc_continuations/) where I used `boost::async` and `boost::future` to create a chain of `.then` continuations, starting with zero continuations and ending with four.
 Example:

 ```cpp
 // zero continuations